lakshmankumar12/networking-tutorial/tutorial.md

     * Virtual
 * L3 only interfaces
     * Point-to-point links
+* Loop back interface (true loopback)
+    * Not to be confused with a loopback interface in cisco routers
 * Commands.
     * old/deprecated - `ifconfig`, `route -n`
     * new - `ip link show`, `ip addr show`